Browse Submitted Names

 Hidehiko m Japanese

 From Japanese 秀 (hide) meaning "excellent, outstanding" or 英 (hide) meaning "excellent, fine" combined with 彦 (hiko) meaning "boy, prince".
-Other kanji combinations are also possible.
+Other kanji combinations are possible.

 Hilbjørg f Norwegian (Rare)